GaborFicsor/techcycle/README.md

 Here we can see that we are only able to modify the stock count numbers because the rest of the fields are auto-generated and we must not edit them manually.

 We're not only able to create or update existing data but we can also delete from the database on the front end.
 If we want to delete a Laptop for example, we just have to navigate to a Laptop's detailed page where we can find the previously mentioned edit button and also a red delete button.
 Pressing the red button won't immediately delete the Laptop but make a modal pop up on the screen that asks us to confirm our intentions.
-This was implemented as a defensive design and to not delete products by accident.
+This was implemented as a defensive design and to prevent products from removing by accident.

 ![delete_laptop](/assets/images/delete_laptop.png)